 Environmental justice is about so much more than eating organic or recycling.
 Do we care about where trash transfer stations and medical waste dumps are built and the children living nearby who suffer disproportionately from asthma and other illnesses?
 They miss school, their parents miss work, and no bootstraps can make up for the health, educational, and economic setbacks we unleash upon our neighbors.

 We must actively choose not to obey our desire for more or better at the expense of the earth and our brothers and sisters' quality of life.
 We honor the image of God in one another by acknowledging the ecological and human costs of our lifestyles and consciously choosing other paths.

 Sadly, Christians are not often known for "creation care."
-There is a rarely-articulated but widely-held belief that if the world is going to end and we're going to heaven, what does it matter how we treat the earth today?
-Some look at the Genesis creation narrative to justify humankind's right to do as we please to the earth, since God created Adam and Eve to rule over it (Genesis 1:26).
-While I believe that particular interpretation to be grossly inaccurate, I don't wish to defend that passage here.
-Instead, I want to examine Genesis' other creation narrative, which makes clear that the earth is not ours to use and use up but rather something entrusted to our care.
+There is a rarely articulated but widely held belief that if the world will end and we're going to heaven, what does it matter how we treat the earth today?
+Some look at the Genesis creation narrative to justify humankind's right to do as we please, since God created Adam and Eve to rule over the earth.
+Genesis 1 gives the priestly account of creation, and its concerns include order and authority: the verbs rada (have dominion) and kabas (subdue) position Adam and Eve firmly in charge.

 1.Hiebert, Theodore.
 "The Human Vocation: Origins and Transformations in Christian Traditions."
 Christianity and Ecology: Seeking the Well-Being of Earth and Humans.
 Ed.
 Dieter T. Hessel and Rosemary Radford Ruether.
 Cambridge: Harvard University Press, 2000.
 140.